-- Medical services and supplies provided by physicians and other health care professionals in Section 5(a). - If you are enrolled in Medicare Part B, we will waive your calendar year deductible and coinsurance. - Surgical and anesthesia services provided by physicians and other health care professionals in Section 5(b). - If you are enrolled in Medicare Part B, we will waive your coinsurance.

-- Services provided by a hospital or other facility, and ambulance services in Section 5(c). - If you are enrolled in Medicare Part A, we will waive your inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance for outpatient hospital, ambulatory surgical center and ambulance. - Services provided by facilities and providers covered under Emergency services/ accidents in Section 5(d). - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided by mental health and substance abuse facilities and providers in Section 5(e). - If you are enrolled in Medicare Part A, we will waive the inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided under Prescription benefits in Section 5(f). - We do not waive the prescription coinsurance or copay. - Services provided under Dental benefits in Section 5(h). - We do not waive the coinsurance under Dental benefits.
+- Medical services and supplies provided by physicians and other health care professionals in Section 5(a). - If you are enrolled in Medicare Part B, we will waive your calendar year deductible and coinsurance. - Surgical and anesthesia services provided by physicians and other health care professionals in Section 5(b). - If you are enrolled in Medicare Part B, we will waive your coinsurance. - Services provided by a hospital or other facility, and ambulance services in Section 5(c). - If you are enrolled in Medicare Part A, we will waive your inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance for outpatient hospital, ambulatory surgical center and ambulance. - Services provided by facilities and providers covered under Emergency services/ accidents in Section 5(d). - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided by mental health and substance abuse facilities and providers in Section 5(e). - If you are enrolled in Medicare Part A, we will waive the inpatient hospital copayment and coinsurance for inpatient stays. - If you are enrolled in Medicare Part B, we will waive the deductible and coinsurance. - Services provided under Prescription benefits in Section 5(f). - If you are enrolled in Medicare Part B, and purchase prescriptions and supplies through the Plan's prescription program, we do not waive the prescription program coinsurance or copay.
+However, if you purchase supplies from a Medicare Part B provider, the Plan will coordinate benefits and waive the deductible and coinsurance. - Services provided under Dental benefits in Section 5(h). - We do not waive the coinsurance under Dental benefits. - Private contract with your physician